piero-ranalli/griddetect/README.md

 - path of the unvignetted exposure map ("novign" option in eexpmap)
 - path of the background file
-- XXX (is this really needed?) path of the relevant attitude file

 The columns should be separated by spaces (or tabs) and value should be missing.
 Rows can contain comments if they start with a \#.